-Our thanks to the U.S. Fish and Wildlife Service for this opportunity to comment on the proposed threatened listing of the western population of the Yellow-billed Cuckoo.
-American Bird Conservancy (ABC) agrees the evidence indicates additional protection is urgently for the western distinct population segment of the Yellow-billed Cuckoo and its remaining habitat.
+Our thanks to the U.S. Fish and Wildlife Service (FWS) for this opportunity to comment on the proposed critical habitat designation of the western population of the Yellow-billed Cuckoo.
+American Bird Conservancy (ABC) supports the designation of critical habitat and agrees the evidence indicates additional protection is urgently for the western distinct population segment of the Yellow-billed Cuckoo and its remaining breeding and stopover habitat.